 How can I grow my credit score after Christmas?

 Once the snow has melted on Christmas and you’re starting out into the new year, you might be wondering how to rebuild your credit score after your Christmas debt has dented it.
 Fortunately, there’s a fast and proven way to boost your credit score.
 Get started with Loqbox!
-Full members have grown their credit scores by 300 points in the first three months.
+Full members have grown their credit scores by 200 points in 12 months.
 It might be your Christmas miracle!

 For £2.50 per week (less than the price of a cranberry gin fizz), you can grow your credit score.
 We report your responsible activity to the three main CRAs (Credit Reference Agencies) which can give your credit score a boost.
 Merry Christmas!